seL4/microkit/docs/manual.md

 To access the UART connect a USB micro cable to port **X13**.
 The UART-USB bridge supports 4 individual UARTs; the UART is connected to the 2nd port.

-By default the SoM will autoboot using U-boot.
+By default the SoM will autoboot using U-Boot.
 Hit any key during the boot process to stop the autoboot.

 A new board will autoboot to Linux.